hadron-sclang/hadron-sclang.org/content/design/runtime/Stack-Frame.md

    actual `PyrFrame` objects have additional storage appended to accommodate the local variables stored in the frame.

+SuperCollider supports [lexical closure](https://doc.sccode.org/Reference/Scope.html).
+This means that `Frame` objects, which contain the argument and local variable values, may outlive the code invocation they support.
+The [Function](https://doc.sccode.org/Classes/Function.html) object keeps a reference to the containing `Frame` in its `context` member, preventing the premature garbage collection of the `Frame` until the `Function` itself is garbage collected.

+For strictly correct behavior, Hadron could always allocate a new frame object for every method call.
+But this comes at the performance cost of a per-message memory allocation and subsequent garbage collection operation.
+The majority of methods are [closed](https://doc.sccode.org/Classes/Function.html#-isClosed), meaning they don't use lexical closure and so don't need the frame to outlive their invocation.

+## Hadron Frame Organization

 Hadron maintains a *frame* pointer, which points at memory relevant to the current executing method, and a *stack* pointer, which points at arguments and values required for any future method invocation.

-To support lexical scoping and thread suspensions, Hadron keeps arguments and local variables in a `Frame` object.
-For [closed](https://doc.sccode.org/Classes/Function.html#-isClosed) functions, we can create a `Frame` directly on the stack, but for functions that aren't closed the Frame

-## Organization
+The frame pointer can point at a separately allocated frame or at a location on the stack, a determination made by the message dispatch code at runtime.

 Hadron allocates large-size `Frame` objects and adds them to the root set for scanning during garbage collection.
 The `Frame` objects are not contiguous but rather individual chunks of memory with room for many stack frames in each.
 Some